lcllao/react-native-sass-classname/README.md

 - extension: ["css", "scss", "sass"]
 - prefixExtension: "native"

+## Options

+### noNativePrefix
+If you want to make no defference between native css file and web css file ,make this option to be `true`,then the plugin will find the file path like `Application.scss` not `Application.native.scss`

 ## How would look like my app?
 As it has been said, creating aliases engineers will be able to have a DIV (web) represented by a VIEW (native):
 ```